 It is best to examine urine that has been properly obtained in the office.
 First-voided morning specimens are helpful for qualitative protein testing in patients with possible orthostatic proteinuria and for specific-gravity assessment as a presumptive test of renal function in patients with minimal renal disease due to diabetes mellitus or sickle cell anemia or in those with suspected diabetes insipidus.
 Evaluation of sequential morning specimens may be required to obviate the variability often encountered.
 Urine specimens that are obtained immediately after the patient has eaten or that have been left standing for a few hours become alkaline and thus may contain lysed red cells, disintegrated casts, or rapidly multiplying bacteria; therefore, a freshly voided specimen obtained a few hours after the patient has eaten and examined within 1 hour of voiding is most reliable.
 The patient's state of hydration may alter the concentration of urinary constituents.
 Timed urine collections may be required for definitive assessment of renal function or proteinuria.

-Proper collection of the specimen is particularly important when patients have hematuria or proteinuria or are being evaluated ...
+Proper collection of the specimen is particularly important when patients have hematuria or proteinuria or ...